 With France, Spain, and Italy in the mix, Scotland isn’t always everyone’s go-to spot for an intimate couples’ getaway, but Latin Europe sure doesn’t have a monopoly on romance.
-However, if you visit Scotland, hike and trek along the dramatic cliffside bluffs, enigmatic woodlands, and with fairytale-esque castles abound, Scotland is just a good a place as any for couples looking to lose themselves in a magical land.
+However, if you visit Scotland, hike, and trek along the dramatic cliffside bluffs, enigmatic woodlands, and with fairytale-esque castles abound, Scotland is just as good a place as any for couples looking to lose themselves in a magical land.

 The remote coastal St. Kilda is the perfect spot for a picturesque, intimate hike with your other half, whether you’re celebrating your anniversary or newlyweds who can’t tell the difference between a honeymoon and an adventure.
-Perhaps the most romantic spot of all is the Lover’s Stone, with legends foretold of prospective grooms proving their dedication to their loved one by standing on one foot over the jutting rock atop the precarious cliffside.
+Perhaps the most romantic spot of all is the Lover’s Stone, with legends foretelling of prospective grooms proving their dedication to their loved one by standing on one foot over the jutting rock atop the precarious cliffside.

 Lastly, we have the sprawling Scottish Highlands—the absolute perfect haven for adventure enthusiasts, thrill seekers, and nature lovers alike.
 With a meandering mountainscape stretching as far as the eye can see, hiking in Scotland doesn’t get better than this.
 You’ll be able to find a number of mountain ranges, craggy pinnacles, sweeping valleys, plateaus, ridges, chasms, and other otherworldly geological wonders just waiting to be explored.